 They can often (but not always) offer a complete service, from the creative design right through to producing drawings for Building Regulations’ purposes, and most become a member of the Royal Institute of British Architects (RIBA).

 Architects are a good choice if you’re wanting to build an innovative extension or live in a listed or period property and want to extend.

 The skill set of an architectural technologist tends to sit somewhere between the creative side of building design and in building science, engineering and technology.
 However, many chartered architectural technologists will be very creative and capable of producing innovative designs.
 Likewise, many architects will also be highly technical in their approach.

 Finding an Architect or Designer

 Choosing the right person to draw up your plans is as important as choosing the right builder, and the prospect can be just as daunting.
-Most people extending their homes are doing so for the first time and the natural tendency is to invest an awful lot of trust in the person who is charged with the key task of designing it.

 - Royal Institution of Chartered Surveyors (RICS)